Training structure

 Faculty of Science

 Molecular tools are an integral part of studies aimed at describing and characterizing biodiversity.
-The aim of the course is to present various molecular approaches (barcoding, metabarcoding and environmental DNA, etc.) for (1) describing, characterizing and quantifying this diversity at intra- or interspecific, population or ecosystem levels, and (2) presenting their fields of application at different scales of time and space.
-The course will include practical aspects aimed at familiarizing students with these techniques, implementing them, analyzing the resulting data and reporting on them.
-Priority will be given to group work in interaction with researchers and teacher-researchers.
+The EU will aim to present various molecular approaches (barcoding, metabarcoding, environmental DNA, etc.) that enable (1) the description, characterization, and quantification of this diversity at intra- or interspecific, population, or ecosystem levels, and (2) the presentation of their areas of application at different timescales and spatial scales.
+The EU will incorporate practical aspects aimed at learning about and implementing these techniques, analyzing the resulting data, and reporting on them.
+Group work in interaction with researchers and teacher-researchers will be prioritized.

 Tools and methods for reconstructing paleoenvironments